stevedonovan/Lake/doc/index.md

     one
     two
     three

-`list` can also be passed a space-or-comma separated string.
+    > -- `list` can also be passed a space-or-comma separated string.
+    > for s in list 'ein zwei' do print(s) end ein
+    zwei
+    > ls = L{'one',nil,'two "three 3"',{'four','five'}}
+    > for s in list(ls) do print(s) end
+    one
+    two
+    three 3
+    four
+    five

+The 'list constructor' `L` makes a _flattened_ Lua table from a source containing strings, tables or `nil`.
+It removes the 'holes', expands the strings, and copies the tables.
+Note that you can double-quote a string with spaces, which can happen if you genuinely cannot avoid such a file path.

 There are other useful functions for working with lists and tables: